-Blood thinners or anticoagulants are medications that prevent new blood clots from forming and can also help to dissolve existing blood clots.
+Blood thinners or anticoagulants prevent new blood clots from forming and can also help dissolve existing blood clots.
 Commonly used anticoagulants include heparin and warfarin.

 These drugs are injected into a vein and work to break up blood clots.
 Some examples of thrombolytic medications include alteplase and reteplase.

 In some cases, surgery may be needed to remove a blood clot.
-This is typically only necessary if the blood clot is large or if it is causing serious complications.
+This is typically only necessary if the blood clot is large or causing serious complications.

-Your doctor will determine the best treatment option for you based on the type and location of your blood clot, as well as your overall health.
+Your doctor will determine the best treatment option for you based on the type and location of your blood clot and your overall health.

 How to Prevent Blood Clots?

 There are a few things you can do to help prevent blood clots: